chef/automate/dev-docs/[Draft]Automate HA document_Internal_preview.md

    path = "/mnt/automate_backups/backups"
 ```

 After that patch the config.
-This will trigger also the deployment.
+This will trigger the deployment also.

 `./chef-automate config patch automate.toml`